Bearing Witness to the October 7th Massacre: Content

-CCTV footage of Hamas members killing and attacking people in Mefalsim on 7 October.
-Many images and videos of the attack were spread on social networks which are similar to those in "Bearing Witness".
+CCTV footage of Hamas members killing a man and attacking other people in Mefalsim on 7 October.
+Many images and videos of the attack were spread on social networks which are similar to those in Bearing Witness.

 The 47-minute video was produced by the IDF Spokesperson's Unit from footage retrieved partly from the body cameras of Hamas militants who carried out the 7 October attacks on Israel.
 The video shows images of the attack, including scenes of murder, and mutilation of the bodies of Israeli civilians and some foreign workers.
 The footage contains graphic content such as burned bodies, including a burnt baby, civilians shot in homes, cars and public spaces, the beheading of a body, bodies thrown in dumpsters, soldiers killed at military bases, and female hostages being pulled by the hair while being kidnapped.
 Other footage was taken on mobile phones by civilians as they tried to escape, and by first responders after the attack.

 Some militants wore fatigues to resemble Israeli army uniforms or were dressed like police.
 Militants carried radios and zip ties to subdue and transport captives.

 The militants, according to the footage, moved through towns for hours without security forces present.
 In footage taken by civilians, the attackers are seen suddenly emerging at a music festival, sending panicked revelers fleeing across fields amidst cries and moans of the injured.
 At one military base, militants killed desk staff before seizing their assault rifles.

 In one segment, security camera footage shows Hamas militants killing a man using a grenade.
 Following this act, the militants are seen retrieving beverages from a refrigerator while the man's children are screaming and crying.

 In another scene, young female soldiers are seen huddled as a militant entered and began firing.
 The assailants are seen stopping vehicles to drag out and execute occupants, and stealing cell phones and belongings from the dead and dying.
 Civilians reportedly in shock were filmed being pulled by their hair into militant trucks bound for Gaza.

 The militants also reportedly videotaped themselves pulling a dead soldier's body from a car which young men stomped on.
 A young woman was filmed being hauled from a car trunk and driven off while surrounded by a crowd.